 Let’s note that, when researchers looked at 41 healthcare workers exposed to aerosol from patients with COVID-19, they found that all 41 tested negative, even though only 15% of them wore N95 respirators (85% wore surgical masks).

-There is much more evidence on colds and the flu than on COVID-19.
-Non-medical cloth masks don’t seem to perform well, whereas surgical masks and especially N95 respirators do.
+There is more evidence on colds and the flu than on COVID-19.
+Non-medical cloth masks don’t seem to perform less well than surgical masks and especially N95 respirators do.
 Leave the N95 respirators to healthcare workers, though, since they are exposed to a greater variety of pathogens and aerosols.
 Moreover, N95 respirators are hard to fit properly.